tsduck/tsduck-test/README.md

 | 117  | Reorder streams in a PMT
 | 118  | `tstabcomp` with `--eit-normalization`
 | 119  | Non-regression on `scrambler` plugin (issue #1070)
-| 120  | Non-regression on `tstables` with large truncated sections.
+| 120  | Non-regression on `tstables` with large truncated sections
 | 121  | `tscrc32`
+| 122  | SI analysis and conversions: SAT (DVB Satellite Access Table)